Bilderbibel aus Padua

 Revelling in images

 All 172 pages of the Paduan Bible Picture Book are reproduced faithfully with their miniatures.
 Page after page, the images in freshly radiant colours tell the stories of the Old Testament.
-The pioneering innovations in mural painting introduced by northern Italian artists, Giotto above all, are evident.
-Architectural elements, landscape details, and groups are figures are often conceived as unities in these miniatures, drawing us into the depths of the pictorial field.
+The pioneering innovations in mural painting introduced by northern Italian artists, including Giotto above all, are evident.
+Architectural elements, landscape details, and groups of figures are often conceived as unities in these miniatures, drawing us into the depths of the pictorial field.

 Brilliant colours and minium